Navigating permanent underdetermination in dark energy and inflationary cosmology: Introduction

-The structure of the paper is as follows. \S\ref{Sec:cosmology} reviews recent developments in inflationary and dark energy model building, and how cosmologists map between these theories and cosmological observables. \S\ref{Sec:underdetermination} argues that model building in both dark energy and inflation reflect instances of what \textcite{Pitts2010-PITPUF} has called `permanent underdetermination', in the sense that there will always be distinct microphysical theories that attribute fundamentally different structures to nature, but which give empirical predictions that are \textit{arbitrarily close} to each other; meaning that their underdetermination can never be broken empirically.
-This section also reviews some strategies that have been deployed in the context of strong underdetermination and argues that they can also be applied in cases of permanent underdetermination. §\ref{sec:eft} introduces effective field theories (EFTs), as in fact these will feature prominently in analyzing the strategies that have been pursued in response to permanent underdetermination. \S\ref{Sec:responses_in_cosmo} explores and assesses applications of the discrimination, overarching, and common core approaches (in the terminology of \textcite{LeBihan2018-LEBDAO}) in response to permanent underdetermination in dark energy and inflationary cosmology, and argues that there are some viable strategies that can break the underdetermination.
+The structure of the paper is as follows. \S\ref{Sec:cosmology} reviews recent developments in inflationary and dark energy model building, and how cosmologists map between these theories and cosmological observables. \S\ref{Sec:underdetermination} argues that model building in both dark energy and inflation reflect instances of what \textcite{Pitts2010-PITPUF} has called `permanent underdetermination', in the sense that there will always be distinct microphysical theories that attribute fundamentally different structures to nature, but which give empirical predictions that are \textit{arbitrarily close} to each other; meaning that their underdetermination can never be broken empirically. §\ref{sec:eft} introduces effective field theories (EFTs), as these will feature prominently in analyzing the strategies that have been pursued in response to permanent underdetermination. \S\ref{Sec:responses_in_cosmo} explores and assesses applications of the discrimination, overarching, and common core approaches (in the terminology of \textcite{LeBihan2018-LEBDAO}) in response to permanent underdetermination in dark energy and inflationary cosmology, and argues that there are some viable strategies that can break the underdetermination.